Check Out These 11 Unique Professional Networking Event Ideas

 6. Start a mastermind group

-Being an entrepreneur can be isolating, especially when you don’t have a reason to network with people in other industries.
-That’s where “entretherapy” or “mastermind” groups come in.
-A group of entrepreneurs in Portland, OR, started CAKEpdx (Consulting And Knowledge Exchange) to give startup founders and small business owners a place to bounce ideas off of each other and get feedback on their projects.
+In fact, a group of entrepreneurs in Portland, OR, started CAKEpdx (Consulting And Knowledge Exchange) to give startup founders and small business owners a place to bounce ideas off of each other and get feedback on their projects.
 The small group size and facilitated meetings make this format more accessible for people who struggle to be heard at an open-ended networking event.

 7. Host a panel or forum